alvarolorentedev/is-not-a-monolith-but-dont-count-your-chikens/content/_index.md

 ---

-### Dam You Microliths!
+### Dam You Microlith!

 <img src="/images/microliths.jpg" width="700"/>

 {{% note %}}
-- when you have syncronous calls to other service you are not decoupled from them
+- when you have synchronous calls to other service you are not decoupled from them
 - There is even cascading possible without your knowledge
 - your boundaries are not defined
 - slow services are forced to scale by faster services
-- aditional latency
+- additional latency
 {{% /note %}}

 ---

-# efectively you have a monolith broken into pieces
+# effectively you have a monolith broken into pieces

 {{% /section %}}